whipowill/d2-plugy-qol/README.md

 	- Chests are more likely to drop loot.
 	- Countess always drops 3 runes.

-These game changes are optional.
-If you'd like to read more about these changes and why I made them you can reference my Git [repository](https://github.com/whipowill/d2-113c-txt-changes) where I do my testing.
-You'll be able see exactly what was edited in the gamefiles.
-I welcome any feedback if you guys have any opinions.

 ## How To Install

 - Purchase [registration keys](https://us.shop.battle.net/en-us/family/diablo-ii) from Blizzard.